 This is obtained from maritime pine bark which has been shown to contain the natural compounds proanthocyanidins.
-Also known as Pinus pinaster, the tree from which this extract is gotten grows mostly in western Mediterranean, in countries such as Spain, Portugal, and Morocco.
-It has been found in some clinical studies that a combination of pine bark extract and L-arginine aspartate is helpful to men suffering from mild to moderate cases of erective dysfunction.
+Also known as Pinus pinaster, the tree from which this extract is gotten grows mostly in the western Mediterranean, in countries such as Spain, Portugal, and Morocco.
+It has been found in some clinical studies that a combination of pine bark extract and L-arginine aspartate is helpful to men suffering from mild to moderate cases of erectile dysfunction.
 It also helps to boost the level of testosterone in the blood.
-Pine bark extract improves blood flow and has been utilized for cholesterol level and cardiovascular health management.
+Pine bark extract improves blood flow and has been utilized for cholesterol levels and cardiovascular health management.
 Recommended doses are between 200 mg and 300 mg.

 Known formally as Eurycoma longifolia, Malaysian ginseng is native to Southeast Asian countries, including Malaysia and Indonesia.
 The plant, which also goes by the name Tongkat ali, has been used for several centuries as an antimicrobial, anti-malarial, anti-fever, and anti-diabetic agent.
 Its extracts have also been used as an aphrodisiac for a very long time in areas where it is native.
 Research shows that Malaysian ginseng helps to promote the production of androgen hormones, of which testosterone is one.
 It can be useful in dealing with possible symptoms of low T, including osteoporosis.
-In addition, Eurycoma longifolia is a potent natural supplement for weight loss, performance enhancement and high sexual drive.
+In addition, Eurycoma longifolia is a potent natural supplement for weight loss, performance enhancement, and high sexual drive.

-There is no way we can leave out Mucuna pruriens given how it greatly helps to guard against reduction in testosterone production.
+There is no way we can leave out Mucuna pruriens given how it greatly helps to guard against the reduction in testosterone production.
 The hormone prolactin secreted in the body is harmful to the secretion of testosterone.
 High levels of prolactin can lead to all sorts of sexual issues.
 However, Mucuna pruriens helps to raise testosterone levels by boosting the levels of the neurotransmitter dopamine.
-This natural chemical in turn works on the pituitary gland to secrete prolactin inhibitory hormone (PIH), which helps to lower the amount of prolactin in the body.
-In one study, treatment of some men with 5 grams of the herb for a period of 90 days not only increased testosterone levels, but also enhanced semen quality.
+This natural chemical, in turn, works on the pituitary gland to secrete prolactin inhibitory hormone (PIH), which helps to lower the amount of prolactin in the body.
+In one study, treatment of some men with 5 grams of the herb for a period of 90 days not only increased testosterone levels but also enhanced semen quality.

-Horny Goat weed
+Horny Goat Weed

 Also known as horny goat weed or epimedium, this herb has been used in Chinese folk medicine since time immemorial for dealing with sexual health issues.
 You may be wondering why it is also called the ‘horny’ goat weed.
-This was supposedly because goats were observed to become more active sexually after consuming it.
-The active substance in the weed is a flavonoid known as icariin, which acts in similar manner as testosterone when ingested.
+This was supposed because goats were observed to become more active sexually after consuming it.
+The active substance in the weed is a flavonoid known as icariin, which acts in a similar manner as testosterone when ingested.
 Goat weed improves the levels of nitrous oxide in the body and enhances the flow of blood to sexual organs.
 The Chinese used it to treat impotence and to raise testosterone levels.

 Forskolin is one of the most potent natural supplements for boosting testosterone levels, although not many people are aware of this.
 It is known more for its usefulness in burning body fat.
 Its presence in the body raises the amount of the chemical cAMP.
 This natural chemical increases testosterone production as well as the sensitivity of the body to the hormone.
 Forskolin is a cAMP activator and an androgen receptor activator.
-In a study, treatment of the Leydig cells, where testosterone is produced in the testes, with this Coleus forskohli root extract led to increase in testosterone production by a whopping 200%!
+In a study, treatment of the Leydig cells, where testosterone is produced in the testes, with this Coleus forskolin root extract led to an increase in testosterone production by a whopping 200%!
 This is obviously a powerful testosterone booster.

 Chances are that the name of this plant does not ring a bell to you.
-But Ashwaghanda, which is also known as Withania somnifera, is popular in India.
+But Ashwagandha, which is also known as Withania somnifera, is popular in India.
 It has been used in Ayurvedic medicine for centuries as a treatment for sexual dysfunction and infertility.
-In one Indian study, it was observed that men taking supplements containing Ashwaghanda experienced improvement in the quality of their semen.
+In one Indian study, it was observed that men taking supplements containing Ashwagandha experienced improvement in the quality of their semen.
 It also boosted the levels of testosterone and other reproductive hormones in men suffering from infertility.
 The plant is helpful in combating oxidative stress as well.
 Dried berries of Withania somnifera are often ground and made into tea.
 The berries and roots are also used in the production of certain supplements.